puresight/puresight.github.io/tech/html.md

 tags:
 - rwd
 subject: SGML
-description: "HyperText markup language elements, the building blocks of the web, enhance page content with structure and semantics."
+description: "HyperText markup language elements are the building blocks of the web.
+They endue web page content with structure and semantics."
 image:
   alt: "HTML5 Badge"
   caption: ""